itsmerobert12/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe Accessibility on the web to someone new to programming?
+Accessibility allows anyone to use your website.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Make descriptive alts on img and anchors.
+Contrasting colors.
+Make sure the flow for keyboard makes sense.

 3. How would you explain the concept of a variable to someone new to programming?

+variable can be anything.
+We can name it something and then give it a value.then we can use that variable later. such as naming a variable a and giving it a value of 5. we then can use that variable of a later in many ways. a + 3,  a/7 , a*46.  variable can have a value of a number, letter, word, string, etc.

 4. What is the purpose of using functions in code?

+function allow for you to keep your code DRY. they can be written once and used multiple times inputting different arguments.

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array index starts at 0 and on. console.log()
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions